 Early Days

-What is today the UArizona Department of Orthopaedic Surgery was first established as "the Section of Orthopaedic Surgery" on July 1, 1971, two months before the Sept.
-1 opening of University Medical Center Hospital on the University of Arizona Health Sciences Center Campus.
+The Section of Orthopaedic Surgery within the Department of Surgery was established on July 1, 1971.
+University Medical Center Hospital opened that same year on the University of Arizona Health Sciences Center Campus.

-The first Section Chief was Leonard F. Peltier, MD, PhD , who had come from the University of Kansas Medical Center in Kansas City where he had headed the Section of Orthopaedic Surgery at that institution since January 1, 1957.
+The first Section Chief was Leonard F. Peltier, MD, PhD , who was recruited from the University of Kansas Medical Center in Kansas City where he had been Chief of Orthopaedic Surgery since January 1, 1957.

-He was accompanied by Donald Speer, MD , an orthopaedic resident at Kansas who required one additional year of residency.
+He was accompanied by Donald Speer, MD , an orthopaedic resident from Kansas who required an additional year of residency.
+Dr Speer had a dual role as orthopaedic resident and Clinical Instructor of surgery.
 Together they founded the orthopaedic service at the University Medical Center Hospital, integrating with the orthopaedic service of the Tucson Veterans Hospital run by Dr. Stanley Tanz and Dr. Jacob Redekop.

-By June of 1972, the Residency Review Committee had approved the residency program, allowing one resident in each of a four year rotation.
+In June of 1972, the Residency Review Committee approved the residency program, allowing one resident in each year for a four-year program.
 This was made possible by an agreement with the Arizona Crippled Children's Hospital in Phoenix to provide a rotation for training in children's orthopedics.

 Continued Growth & Expansion

 The continued growth and expansion of the program necessitated continuous recruitment.
-The second person to join the full time faculty was Dr. Speer, who, having finished his residency, spent an additional year of training in pediatric orthopaedics at the Children's Hospital in Chicago.
+The second person to join the full-time faculty was Dr. Speer, having finished his residency in 1973.
+He subsequently went away for an additional year of training in pediatric orthopaedics at the Children's Hospital in Chicago and returned in 1975.

-Robert G. Volz, MD, a former resident of Dr. Peltier's at the University of Kansas, was recruited to begin a program in total joint surgery.
-Robert B. Dzioba, MD came from Toronto to lend his support to the area of spine surgery.
+Robert G. Volz, a former resident of Dr. Peltier's at the University of Kansas, joined the faculty in 1973 to begin a program in total joint surgery.
+Robert B. Dzioba came from Toronto to lend his support to the area of spine surgery along with David Gibeault, a hand surgeon and Ted Percy, sports medicine.
+By 1978 the residency program had grown to 8 residents.

-The Veterans Administration Hospital staff was augmented by the recruitment of Frederick W. Greenwood, MD of Montreal and the transfer of Warren Eddy, MD from Kino Community Hospital.
-James B. Benjamin, MD stayed on after completing his residency to help Dr. Volz with the total joint program.
-This group composed the core of the faculty of the Section of Orthopedic Surgery at the time of Dr. Peltier's retirement as Section Chief in June 1985.
+The Veterans Administration Hospital staff added Frederick W. Greenwood of Montreal.
+A former resident, James B. Benjamin returned after completing a fellowship in hip and knee arthroplasty in England to compliment Dr. Volz with the total joint program.
+William Quinlan, also a former resident joined the faculty after additional training in trauma in Switzerland and arthroscopy in England.
+This group composed the core faculty of the Section of Orthopedic Surgery at the time of Dr. Peltier's retirement as Chief in June 1985.

 Locations Added